openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Cutting_Model.md

 ```sh
 mo --input_model inception_v1.pb -b 1 --output_dir <OUTPUT_MODEL_DIR>
 ```
-(The other examples on this page assume that you first `cd` to the `model_optimizer` directory and add the `--output_dir` argument with a directory where you have read/write permissions.)
+(The other examples on this page assume that you first go to the `model_optimizer` directory and add the `--output_dir` argument with a directory where you have read/write permissions.)

 The output `.xml` file with an Intermediate Representation contains the `Input` layer among other layers in the model:
 ```xml